If you’ve ever wondered:

 Now, you might be thinking: “No way.
 The modern dog is not in touch with their natural instincts.
 They can’t possibly make their own food decisions.”

 Sure, you’re right.

-But when a dog is eating a diet of fresh, REAL, raw foods and eating the way nature intended – many behave differently.
-Because raw diets are packed full of quality nutrition, many dog owners report that erratic, binging behaviors disappear.
+But dogs are provided a diet of fresh, REAL, raw foods and eat the way nature intended – many behave differently.
+Because raw diets are packed full of nutrient dense foods, many dog owners report that erratic, binging behaviors disappear.

 We’re no different.

 If you put a bag of cookies and potato chips in front of me, I would have no problem plowing through the entire bag.
 And I’d still want more.
 But if you put two chicken breasts and 4 cups of broccoli in front of me, I’d be lucky if I could finish half.

 Real food provides the nutrition your dog needs and keeps them satiated.

 While other feeding strategies are not necessary (I don’t use them myself) and they don’t work for all dogs, they can:

 For the most part, the feeding schedules listed earlier are sufficient for most dogs.
 However, there’s one more I strongly suggest you consider and make part of your dog’s feeding routine.